What to know about carpal tunnel syndrome

 If you’ve heard the term “carpal tunnel syndrome,” the first image that probably comes to mind is clerical workers, typing at a keyboard all day.

 Certainly, people who use computers for work are vulnerable to this common problem, but many people might have carpal tunnel syndrome without realizing why they’re feeling these symptoms.
-Doug Weikert, M.D., a hand surgeon who practices at Vanderbilt Bone & Joint and Vanderbilt Orthopaedics, explains his patients’ problems and what brings relief:
+Doug Weikert, M.D., a hand surgeon with Vanderbilt Orthopaedics, explains his patients’ problems and what brings relief:

 What is the carpal tunnel?